Lost in Shadow: Reception

-Lost in Shadow received "mixed or average" reviews, according to review aggregator Metacritic.
+Lost in Shadow received "mixed or average" reviews, according to review aggregator website Metacritic.

 Writing for MSN, Kristan Reed praised the game as "an outside bet for Game of the Year", with his only criticisms being the difficulty level and lack of anti-aliasing.
 Eurogamer called the game "as insubstantial as its hero.", lamenting that "it's no longer enough to simply come up with a concept and let it do the heavy lifting for the entire length of a game."